volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/04_Using_filters_in_Volumio.md

 * Press apply and play what you want!

-__Nota__ : In the true life, making a good filter is not so staright fowrad...
+__Nota__ : In the true life, making a good filter is not so straight fowrad...
 You'll have to redo all the procedure many time to get a good result.